Zack Snyder's Justice League is the end of the 'SnyderVerse'

-Zack Snyder's Justice League has been called "the completion of [Snyder's] trilogy" by WarnerMedia Studios' Ann Sarnoff, and it's been confirmed that there are no plans to 'restore the SnyderVerse' in response to a hashtag campaign generated by fans.
+Zack Snyder's Justice League has been called "the completion of [Snyder's] trilogy" by WarnerMedia Studios' Ann Sarnoff, and it sounds like there are no plans to 'restore the SnyderVerse' in response to a hashtag campaign generated by fans.

 In an interview with Variety, Sarnoff was asked for a reaction to the #RestoreTheSnyderVerse campaign, itself an extension of the campaign that led to the Snyder Cut's release on HBO Max and other platforms on March 18.
 Still, if you enjoyed the four-hour movie over the past weekend, it sounds firmly like this is the end of the line for the director's particular take on the characters.

 "I appreciate that they love Zack’s work and we are very thankful for his many contributions to DC.
 We’re just so happy that he could bring his cut of the 'Justice League' to life because that wasn’t in the plan until about a year ago.
 With that comes the completion of his trilogy."
-Sarnoff explains the studio was happy they'd made this cut, but then talked up the future plans for DC movies, which don't involve Snyder.
+Sarnoff explains the studio was satisfied they'd made this cut, but then talked up the future plans for DC movies.

+"We're very happy we’ve done this, but we’re very excited about the plans we have for all the multi-dimensional DC characters that are being developed right now."

 This isn't an enormous surprise – last week, Snyder told the NY Times that this is the "last movie I make for the DCU", which shaped his decision to include a scene where Ben Affleck's Batman and Jared Leto's Joker meet face-to-face for the first time.